TV Tropes is 149% Funded

-- Several of the assault rifles in Syphon Filter: The Omega Strain qualify, such as the AU 300 (renamed Steyr AUG), M-16 A1, and FAL.
+- Several of the rifles in Syphon Filter: The Omega Strain qualify, such as the AU 300 (renamed Steyr AUG), M-16 A1, Colt Canada C8, and FN FAL.
 There's also the Desert Sniper, an unlockable scoped magnum.

 - Quake IV's submachine gun has this function when using the scope, and it also switches to semi-auto fire in this mode.

 - Assault rifles made by Jakobs in Borderlands 2 fit this role quite well, being semi-automatic and focused on accuracy.

 - The HK 417 from Spec Ops: The Line fits this role, being a scoped semi-automatic rifle with less damage and a lower zoom level than a sniper rifle.

 - The Carbine from BioShock Infinite fits the definition perfectly— a semi-automatic weapon with moderate stopping power that serves as a midway point between the Machine Gun and the Sniper Rifle.
 Its Vox-modified counterpart, the Burstgun, also qualifies, though its three-round burst capability makes it slightly better in close quarters.

 - 7.62 High Caliber can let virtually any gun of sufficient power operate as one (even a pump-action shotgun can be used at long range when loaded with slugs), but the most typical would be 7.62x51mm battle rifles like the FN FAL and M14; as they have heavy recoil when fired in full auto (assuming they even HAVE a full auto setting), they're often used with iron sights or fitted with optics and used as a poor man's sniper rifle.
 There are also Mosin-Nagant bolt-action rifles that are found without scopes at all, making them the first weapon most snipers use until they get a real gun.